DockYard-Academy/curriculum/removed_content.md

 * How we can use **first-class functions** as values in **higher-order functions**
 * How to group functions in a **module**.
 * **Private** and **public** functions in a module.
-* Using **module attributes** to create reusable constant valuse between module functions.
+* Using **module attributes** to create reusable constant values between module functions.
 * How to achieve **polymorphism** with **multiple function clauses**.
 * How to compose functions together using the **pipe operator**.
 * Validating function input with **guards**.